 The following sections represent the building blocks of an app and their representation in the package.

-Similarly to a package.json file, swell.json contains the main configuration details for an app, such as ID, version, and permission scopes.
-This file is created automatically when you run swell create app.
+Similar to a package.json file, the swell.json file contains the main configuration properties for an app, such as its type, ID, version, and permissions, compatibilities, App Store listing details, and more.

-Contains information about the connected test store and canonical app instance.
+Contains information about the canonical app instance.
 This file is created automatically by the CLI and should not need to be edited manually.

-Model events allow you to track and respond to changes in your data.
+Configure specialized model events to track and respond to changes in your data.
 When a record is created, updated, or deleted, Swell checks whether certain conditions are met and generates an event record with metadata about the event.
-These records can be analyzed using the backend API, and are typically used to constitute activity feeds and to trigger webhooks.
+These events are typically used to trigger webhooks and app functions, reducing overhead by having Swell's backend perform real-time event notifications to your endpoints instead of polling for changes in code.

 → Learn more about app events